-- Not vetting candidates.
 In today’s competitive market, many job seekers have become well-versed in the science and art of interviewing.
-Just because a candidate seems confident, eager, and knowledgeable during your interview, do not rely on your gut instinct alone.
+Just because a candidate seems confident, eager, and knowledgeable during your interview, don’t rely on your gut instinct alone.

-While it is important to not rush your hiring process, you will also want to make sure it does not become too drawn out.
-It is highly possible that your pool of candidates will be interviewing with other companies, possibly even competitors who may beat you to extending a job offer.
+While it is essential not to rush your hiring process, make sure it does not become too drawn out.
+It’s best to assume candidates are interviewing with other companies, possibly even competitors who may beat you to extending a job offer.